-Among the most frustrating occurrences that can happen to anyone on the road is one that can almost never be planned for: traffic jams and congestion.
+Among the most frustrating occurrences that can happen while trucking is one that can almost never be planned for: traffic jams and congestion.

 But what are the causes of traffic congestion?
 How can drivers prevent or avoid them?
 We know that along with the frustration comes the stress and safety concerns caused by traffic congestion.
 But did you know that traffic jams also cost the United States economy over $179 billion annually due to delays and supply chain disruptions?